nameless-and-blameless/TAG/POW/CBC/README.md

 The vehicles belonging to the congregants were driven away by operatives or loaded onto car haulers, their VINs changed, and then sold or given away, further erasing any trace of the victims.

 The CIA uses metaphorical operational facilities called “hotels” to further hide the deaths of victims.
 Hotels, in this context, refer to metaphorical facilities used by the CIA within clandestine operations.
 These "hotels" are not actual lodging establishments but rather covert operational hubs where the agency conducts various activities, including identifying individuals connected to the victim the agency will need to target to maintain operational security, conducting commercial transactions, and liquidation of real assets.
 Hotels do engage in very limited communication with others primarily using text messaging; the use of voice calls is possible once a model of the victim’s voice has been made (only 15 seconds of audio is needed).
 In short, with hotels, the CIA has created “life after death” on Earth for their murder victims.

+## Aftermath
+The general public remains unaware of the true events, as more than 400 people simply vanished.

 To the public, the government has said absolutely nothing.
 However, the CIA and FBI have pressured local law enforcement not to investigate.
 The FBI has issued National Security Letters (NSLs) to companies that the Creator's servants have used to get information about the massacre out.
 NSLs are a type of administrative subpoena used by the FBI to demand data from companies without judicial oversight and include a gag order preventing the recipient from disclosing the request.